Customer-Centric Roundup: October 2017

 - Determining a core CX metric: This is a single over-arching, easy-to-communicate metric that gauges the general success of your CX program

-In addition to tracking key metrics like Visitor Intent, Customer Satisfaction and Effort, it's also important to remember other key ingredients like getting support from your C-suite and 'CX champions' to help your program get off the ground, as well as leverage emerging technologies if they will help you facilitate your efforts to optimize your Customer Experience.
+In addition to tracking key metrics like Visitor Intent, Overall Satisfaction and Customer Effort Score, it's also important to remember other key ingredients like getting support from your C-suite and 'CX champions' to help your program get off the ground, as well as leverage emerging technologies if they will help you facilitate your efforts to optimize your Customer Experience.

 Infographic of the Month: The Ultimate CX Infographic, 2017

 The Customer Experience is a vast concept.
 Many companies have grasped the short-term and long-term effects of it, while large amount of research continues to be performed to put a finger on just how powerful of a concept it is.

 This month’s Infographic of the Month was published by Temkin Group, which compiles key findings from different studies they have conducted this year that look into the impact of the Customer Experience.